oracle-livelabs/security/database/advanced/key-vault/key-vault.md

     ![Key Vault](./images/okv-202.png "View the Oracle Wallet content on the database") -->

-10. **Reset the randomly generated password** (when you login to the Key Vault console for the first time, you will be asked to change the default password)
+9. **Reset the randomly generated password** (when you login to the Key Vault console for the first time, you will be asked to change the default password)

     - A new password for all the OKV users is randomly generated during the deployment of the Livelabs and this default password is available in the Labs details or by executing the following command line as *`oracle`* user:

         ```
         <copy>
-        sudo su - oracle
         echo $OKVUSR_PWD
         </copy>
         ```